Back to Home

 In the AI era, you can spin up products faster than ever.
 But speed without direction just means you fail faster.
 What hasn't changed: the principles that separated groundbreaking products from the noise.

-The customer outcome is the product.
 Grameen Bank's product isn't microloans—it's financial independence for those excluded from traditional banking (98% repayment rate).
 Rolls-Royce's product isn't jet engines—it's guaranteed uptime for airlines (400% increase).
-Yes, you have to build something excellent—a Milwaukee drill, a Swiss Army knife, a LEGO brick.
+You have to build something excellent—a Milwaukee drill, a Swiss Army knife, a LEGO brick.
 But what makes it excellent is how completely it delivers the customer outcome.

 When your profit depends on your customer achieving their outcome, your incentives align perfectly.
 You invest in their success because it directly drives yours.
 Aligned interests is outcome-thinking expressed through business model—making money by delivering outcomes, not transactions.